Michael Collins (film): Plot

-At the close of the Easter Rising in 1916, the besieged Irish freedom fighters surrender to the British Army at the Irish Republican headquarters in Dublin.
-Several key figures of the Rising, including Patrick Pearse, Thomas MacDonagh, Tom Clarke and James Connolly, are executed by firing squad. Éamon de Valera is spared execution due to his American citizenship, but is imprisoned alongside Michael Collins and Harry Boland.
+At the close of the Easter Rising in 1916, the besieged Irish republicans surrender to the British Army at the republicans' headquarters in Dublin.
+Several key figures of the Rising, including Patrick Pearse, Thomas MacDonagh, Tom Clarke and James Connolly, are executed by firing squad.
+Only Éamon de Valera is spared from execution due to his American citizenship, but is imprisoned alongside Michael Collins and Harry Boland.

 The 1918 Irish general election results in the victorious Sinn Féin party unilaterally declaring Irish independence and in so doing beginning the Irish War of Independence.
 De Valera is elected President and Collins is appointed Director of Intelligence for the emerging IRA.
-Ned Broy, officially a member of the loyalist G Division sympathises with the independence cause and tips Collins off that the Castle intends to arrest the entire Cabinet that evening.
-De Valera, sensing that the arrest will spark a world wide outcry, dissuades his cabinet from going into hiding and persuades them to allow their arrests to take place.
+Ned Broy, officially a member of the loyalist G Division, sympathises with the independence cause and tips Collins off that the Castle intends to arrest the entire Cabinet that evening.
+De Valera, sensing that the arrest will spark a worldwide outcry, dissuades his cabinet from going into hiding and persuades them to allow their arrests to take place.
 Collins and Boland evade arrest, though there is no response to the wider action.

 As the last senior leader still free, Collins begins a counter-intelligence campaign with help from Broy.
 Numerous assassinations of agents and Irish collaborators are carried out by the IRA's Dublin Brigade.
 De Valera soon breaks out of Lincoln Prison, but announces on his return to Ireland that he will go to the United States to seek President Woodrow Wilson's official recognition of the Irish Republic.
 The war continues to intensify; the British assign SIS Officer Soames to counter the Irish Republican Army, though he and several of his agents are killed in an attack orchestrated by Collins.
-To retaliate, the Black and Tans are sent to Dublin to brutally suppress unarmed citizens in support of an independent Ireland, culminating in a massacre at Croke Park, in which 14 people are murdered during a peaceful Gaelic football game.
+To retaliate, the Black and Tans are sent to Dublin to open fire on unarmed citizens who were in support of an independent Ireland; culminating in a massacre at Croke Park, in which 14 people are killed during a peaceful Gaelic football game.
 Broy's assistance to Collins is also discovered by Soames, who subsequently has Broy tortured and killed.